Sal-ah-cmd/data-structures-portfolio/projects/project1.md

 The histogram shows how broadband subscription rates are distributed across North Carolina counties, including where most counties fall and how much the rates vary.

 ### Limitations
 The data are at the county level, so they do not show differences between individual households.
-Other factors, such as location, education, broadband availability, and service costs, may also affect broadband subscription rates.
+Other factors may also affect broadband subscription rates.

 ---

 ### Summary